 - 2 Tablespoons unsalted butter – melted

-Preheat oven to 350 degrees.
-Grease 12 cup bundt cake pan with butter or spray.
+- Preheat oven to 350 degrees.
+Grease a 12-cup bundt cake pan with butter or spray.

-Spread half of batter in pan.
+- Assemble cake.
+Spread half of the cake batter in prepared pan.
 Sprinkle streusel over batter, making sure streusel doesn't touch side of pan.
-Top with remaining batter, making sure batter layer touches sides of pan.
+Use a knife to stir it in just slightly.
+Then top with remaining batter, making sure batter layer touches sides of pan.

-Bake 55 - 60 minutes or until toothpick comes out clean.
-Cool 30 minutes in pan and then remove to cooling rack.
+- Bake 45-50 minutes or until toothpick comes out clean.
+Cool 10 minutes in pan and then carefully remove to cooling rack.

 - In a medium bowl, combine icing ingredients – the melted butter, vanilla extract, milk, cinnamon, and powdered sugar.
 Use a hand mixer to combine well.If the icing is too runny, add more powdered sugar.
 If icing is too stiff, add a bit more milk.